ge0metrics/MacroPad-Arcade/README.md

 - Wack - A - Mole implementation

 # Issues
+- First key pressed for the Simon Says game does not register
 - Simon Says menu does not work after "You Lose..." sequence